-- The Discover Tunic is made of velvet and sequins.
-It has one long sleeve and one side sleeveless.
-It is available in burgundy or you can customize the tunic.
+- The Giving In Long Sleeve Tunic is made of velvet and hologram foil.
+It has one long sleeve and an asymetrical hem.
+It is available in turquoise or multi color.

 Purchase items individually or get a quote for a team order.
 You can also order a free catalog or view all items online.